portfolio-performance/portfolio-help/docs/en/reference/view/settings.md

     The available placeholders are listed in the context menu (accessible via right-click) on the bookmarks page under the "Insert replacement" option (see figure 2): {isin}, {name}, {wkn}, {tickersymbol}, and {tickersymbolprefix}.
 In the ticker format XXX.YY (for instance, DTE.DE), XXX corresponds to {tickersymbolprefix}, and xxx.YY represents {tickersymbol}.
 For some websites, you may need only the {tickersymbolprefix}.

-    With this pontext menu, you can manage the bookmark list.
+    With this context menu, you can manage the bookmark list.

     - **Open in browser**: a second pop-up displays all available securities; this could be a very long, unsorted list.
 Opening a webpage from a selected security within the `All securties` view is a better approach.
     -**Move up**: moves a bookmark one line up in the list; for example to sort the bookmarks in a particular order.